HammazAhmed2105/Building-an-On-Premises-Active-Directory-and-Splunk-Lab/Part2.md

 <img src="https://i.imgur.com/ZKEaGrQ.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

 - Keep the default option for the next step, and then we will be presented with the below options.
 Choose ISO Image.
+Choose your preferred location to store this file, and wait till the installation is done.

 <img src="https://i.imgur.com/5O1lWxE.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>